 9. Email newsletters are the best ways to convert leads, according to 31% of B2B marketers.

 It is no secret that email was the most used marketing tactic in 2019, and it sure continues to enjoy immense popularity.
 By subscribing to your email list, people become your potential customers, making B2B purchases more likely to happen.
 Avoid sending too many emails, though, as you might push away 59% of your email subscribers.

-10. 59% of marketers see email as their top revenue channel.
+10. 31% of marketers see email as their top tool to nurture leads.

 This B2B marketing stat tells us something crucial about a good marketing strategy.
 Email should definitely be a part of it since it is still the easiest way to get leads, as confirmed by B2B marketing stats.
 That shouldn’t be a surprise since email is considered a highly influential source of information for B2B customers.

 11. Data shows that 33% of email recipients open messages based on the subject line alone.

 The data further indicates that adding a personal name instead of a company’s email address can boost open rates by up to 35%.
 So, to increase your open rates, take some time to be creative so that you can come up with a subject line that will make your recipients drop everything and read the email you sent them right away.